 PivotTables — pandas pivot_table is the target, but the translation isn't mechanical.
 The source/pivot-field/aggregation structure needs a human to redesign.

-Win32 Declare PtrSafe statements — kernel32, user32 DLL calls don't translate.
+Win32 Declare PtrSafe statements (beyond timing APIs) — MoveMemory, GlobalAlloc, clipboard APIs, etc. The timing ones we translate; everything else hits the safety net.
 Use ctypes manually in Python if you actually need them.

-COM automation / late binding — CreateObject("Outlook.Application"), Wscript.Shell, CDO.Message.
+COM automation we don't cover — Outlook.Application, Word.Application, WScript.Shell, Shell.Application, CDO.Message, InternetExplorer.Application.
 These need pywin32 and a manual rewrite; the semantics aren't preservable through automatic translation.
+The safety net catches the calls so the surrounding script keeps running.

 Full ADO/ADODB Recordset navigation — .MovePrevious, .Bookmark, multi-resultset navigation.
 Basic Open / Execute / Fields / MoveNext are partially supported, but complex cursor logic needs a manual port to sqlite3 or SQLAlchemy.